rugbyprof/3013-Algorithms/Assignments/03-P01/README.md

 - Using `random_person_data` we created using `Mockaroo`, build 1 or more data structure(s) that can be searched using specified keys in the random data.
 - Your search should happen in `O(lg n)` time.
-- Since we really only discussed binary trees, I'm providing you with an AVL implementation to help.
+- Since we really only discussed binary trees, I'm providing you with an [AVL](avlTree.hpp) implementation to help.
 - As we discussed, comparing the speed of each algorithm matters, so here is a linked list class that loads a `csv` file into the list.
 This should be helpful.
+- Since we want to time our querys, there is a timing lib in resources [here](../../Resources/05-Timing/Timer.hpp)
 - I took the data out of our repo as it got very big, but I have linked to all the data files at the bottom of this doc.